Seven (1995 film): Writing

-In 1986, aspiring screenwriter Andrew Kevin Walker moved from the suburbs of Pennsylvania to New York City, and described the culture shock of living in a city undergoing significant rises in crime and drug abuse.
+In 1986, aspiring screenwriter Andrew Kevin Walker moved from the suburbs of Pennsylvania to New York City and described the culture shock of living in a city undergoing significant rises in crime and drug abuse.
 While working as a sales assistant for Tower Records in 1991, Walker began writing a spec script called Seven, which is set in an unnamed, bleak and gloomy city that was inspired by his "depressing" time in New York.
 (Note: Attributed to multiple references:) Walker said: "it's true that if I hadn't lived there I probably wouldn't have written Seven ... " Film studios were eager for high concept spec scripts—simple and succinct ideas that could be easily sold to audiences.
 Walker believed his thriller about police officers pursuing a serial killer driven by the seven deadly sins would attract attention and help begin a professional writing career.
-(Note: Attributed to multiple references:)

 Walker intended to leave the script's narrative open to interpretation to avoid invalidating the opinions of the prospective audience.
-He wanted to defy audience expectations, and leave them feeling "violated and exhausted" by the conclusion.
+He wanted to defy audience expectations and leave them feeling "violated and exhausted" by the conclusion.
 According to Walker, "there's lots of evil out there, and you're not always going to get the satisfaction of having any sort of understanding of why that is.
 That's one of the things that scares people the most about serial killers".
 To shape the character of the killer, Walker drew inspiration from his own experiences navigating city streets, where he witnessed crimes and sins unfolding openly.
 This exploration led him to contemplate the idea of an individual who deliberately fixated on these sins.
 He had Doe surrender himself to the police because it would rob the audience and characters of the anticipated satisfaction, opting instead to leave them in discomfort leading up to the finale.

 In the early 1990s, Italian company Penta Film, under manager Phyllis Carlyle, optioned the script.
 Walker received the minimum fee permitted by the Writers Guild of America (WGA), which proved sufficient to quit his job, relocate to Los Angeles, and dedicate himself to working on Seven.